 "I always get stuck behind awkward people in queues at supermarkets".
 It's likely that the same person is going to have many experiences where he just passes straight through the tills without any problems whatsoever, but they are mundane, don't fit with the expectation and will be instantly forgotten.
-He could have 5 experiences in a row of easy shopping, then gets caught behind a woman who is charged twice for something when it should be 'buy-one-get-one-free' and he has to wait, thinking to himself "why oh why does this always happen to me?"
+He could have 5 experiences in a row of easy shopping, then gets caught behind someone who is charged twice for their fig rolls when it should be 'buy-one-get-one-free' and he thinks to himself "why oh why does this always happen to me?"

 A woman who has poor self esteem and doesn't believe she's lovable.
-She's managed to attract harmful, self-esteem bashing boyfriends who have spoken down to her, disrespected her, and finally left for other women.
+She's attracted harmful. self-esteem bashing boyfriends who have spoken down to her, disrespected her, and finally left for other women.
 She's attracted them subconsciously knowing that they will reinforce the expectation she has of herself.
 "This is all I deserve".
-The moment the warning signs are there, a healthy self-respecting woman would reevaluate the situation - but here she thinks "oh well, it could be worse".
 The idea of finding someone who genuinely loves her is at once attractive and terrifying because it's simply not believable.
 Yet - a decent man is attracted to her, and they cautiously develop a relationship that gradually allows her self esteem to be boosted.
 "Maybe I'm not so bad after all".
 But there are underlying expectations that the boyfriend will eventually realise the 'terrifying truth' that she is unlovable, and leave her.
 All of his affections are ignored, counter-acted, shrugged off, "oh you're just saying that".
 His gifts are forgotten about "oh he probably got the idea from a friend or a magazine".
 Yet the one time he gets angry because she is so late getting ready to go out ("Nothing looks right!
 I'm so fat and horrible!") she immediately thinks "see, he hates me, I'm not good enough, he's going to get attracted to someone else".
 Without realising it, the woman then starts to 'act as if' and stops being as affectionate herself.
 She doesn't realise that she is subconsciously pushing him away, or trying to start arguments to fulfil her expectation.